Class and Gradebook Setup

-You can see student progress by clicking on Show Progress in the Content Builder.
+Teachers can see student progress by clicking Show Progress in the Content Builder.

 Teachers can also choose what content is available for students through Smart Release.
 Smart Release enables students to work through the Class Content at their own pace.
 To support this type of learning, assessments are not added to the Feed or Calendar.
 Instead, they are created directly in the Content Builder.

-Smart Release is enabled by navigating to the Class Setup Form.
+Teachers enable Smart Release by navigating to the Class Setup Form.
 Click the drop-down arrow at the top right of the class and select Setup from the menu.

 Under Conditional Release, select Smart Release.

-When set to Smart Release, a student must open and complete each item in the Content panel before revealing the next item of Content.
+When a teacher has set Smart Release, a student must open and complete each item in the Content panel before they will see the next item of Content.

 If an item or section is not visible to the student through hiding it, as mentioned above, it is not in Smart Release.
 In this illustration, students would not see the Chemical Compound Online Quiz, nor would the students see the upcoming Biology unit.